 The clubhouse at Moor Park Golf Club is a Grade 1 Listed Mansion!
 It is one of the grandest in all of golf.

 Moor Park Golf Club is home to the Carris Trophy - a tournament for England Under 18 Boys.

 Some of the holes are better played from the forward tees.
-One such example, in my opinion, is the 18th from the left winter tee.
+One such example is the 18th from the left winter tee.

-When the course opened, Alex Herd was professional and Sir Guy Campbell was Secretary!
+When the course opened, Alex Herd was professional and Sir Guy Campbell served as Secretary!

 Golf Course Review